PaulGallon/ansible-jenkins/README.md

   - template-project
   - ec2

-# List of sources of custom jenkins plugins to install
+# List of sources of custom Jenkins plugins to install
 jenkins_custom_plugins: []

 ###################################################
 # Docker vars: apply to deploying via docker only #
 ###################################################

-# The docker hub image name
+# The Docker Hub image name
 jenkins_docker_image: "jenkins/jenkins"

-# Configs specific to the "docker" method of running jenkins
+# Configs specific to the "docker" method of running Jenkins
-# The name of the jenkins container
+# The name of the Jenkins container
 jenkins_docker_container_name: jenkins

 # Default, if true, the port will be exposed on the host (using "port")